Tummy Tuck in New York City / Manhattan

 - What Does Tummy Tuck Cost?

 What Tummy Tuck Addresses

-One complaint that Joshua A. Greenwald, MD, FACS, a renowned board-certified plastic surgeon, commonly hears from patients is that they are frustrated that no matter how faithfully they follow a healthy diet and exercise program, they cannot attain a firm, flat abdomen.
+One complaint that Joshua A. Greenwald, MD, FACS, a renowned New York City board certified plastic surgeon, commonly hears from patients is that they are frustrated that no matter how faithfully they follow a healthy diet and exercise program, they cannot attain a firm, flat abdomen.
 In many instances, it is not the patient’s fault.